zwxandy/zwxandy.github.io/_pages/about.md

 - [2021] First Prize of “Shi Qiang” Scholarship (5 Places at UESTC in Total)

-# 🏆 Competition Awards
+# 🏆 Contest Awards
-- [2025] Badminton Competition of Institute for Artificial Intelligence at Peking University, **The 3rd Prize🥉**
+- [2025] Badminton Competition of Institute for Artificial Intelligence at Peking University, **The 3rd Prize**
-- [2024] Badminton Competition of Institute for Artificial Intelligence at Peking University, **The 2nd Prize🥈**
+- [2024] Badminton Competition of Institute for Artificial Intelligence at Peking University, **The 2nd Prize**
 - [2023] Annual Symposium and Tech Day of Institute for Artificial Intelligence at Peking University, **Most Popular Award**
 - [2023] China Collegiate Computing Contest, **National Special Prize (the 1st Place)**
 - [2022] "Pan-Pearl River Delta" Collegiate Computer Work Competition, **National Third Prize**